mkitti/AdaptiveResolutionOrientationSpace/README.md

     maskFillHoles - Logical indicating if holes should be filled in the nlmsMask.
 True indicates to holes should be filled.
         Type: logical
         Default: false
+    maskOnly - Only generate the mask and return the mask instead of the response.
+Useful for mask previews.
+        Type: logical
+        Default: false
     diagnosticMode - True if diagnostic figures should be shown
         Type: logical, scalar
         Default: false